oneapi-src/oneVPL-cpu/doc/developer-reference/VPL_session.rst

    :cpp:func:`MFXQueryImplCapabilities` function to collect the implementation's capabilities.
 #.
 Once the user has requested to create the session based on this implementation,
-   the dispatcher obtains addresses of each SDK function.
+   the dispatcher obtains addresses of each API function.
 See table with the list of functions to export.

 This table summarizes the list of environmental variables to control the